MatthewLymer/matthewlymer.github.io/_posts/2022-12-16-why-your-projects-never-get-done.md

 ## You have too much going on at once
 If you're like me, you probably have lots of ideas.
-While having many ideas is great, trying to do them all at once prevents you from finishing any.
+While having many ideas is great, trying to do them all at once usually means none of them get completed.

-Instead, you can **write down your thoughts** in a notepad or notes software.
-During the writing of this post I've had ideas of new content to write, so I simply jotted down the idea rather than shift away my focus.
-Not shifting focus also gives the chance to prioritize it against the other projects.
+Instead, **write down your ideas and save them later**.
+During the writing of this post I've had ideas for new posts, but now I can prioritize them against the rest of my projects.

 # Final thoughts
 I'll assume this 3 minute read wasn't a silver-bullet for you, but hopefully it has given a different perspective on managing your projects.
-Take some time to think about what's holding you back and document them, having a problem in your face is a great way to start addressing them.
+Take some time to think about what's holding you back and then write them down, seeing a problem right in front of you is a great start to addressing them.